-- a) Establishes the credentials of the applicant(s) and the institution or organisation for which they work. - b) Determines the names and job titles of all individuals who will be accessing the released data. - c) Evaluates the intended uses for the data, and that these are consistent with those of the department and the reasons for which the data can be lawfully disclosed. - d) Establishes with the applicant the minimum amount of information required to satisfy those purposes. - e) Works with users to understand the nature of their requirements and establish whether there are conflicting needs. - f) Establishes that the need for individual level data cannot be met by alternative means. - g) Describes whether or not it discloses the micro-data requested (non-sensitive, sensitive, highly sensitive and identifying) and any conditions under which the information may become identifiable. - h) Ensures that the requester has completed the data request application form - Ensures that requests are technically sound, comply with the regulations which govern the release of pupil data, are practical and appropriate to the needs, and are ethical in nature. - Informs applicants of the progress of their applications including decisions made by the Data Requests Team. - Where applications are rejected, it will say why and what steps need to be taken for a resubmitted bid to be considered. - Where applications are approved, it will keep applicants informed of progress towards meeting their request.
+- a) Establish the credentials of the applicant(s) and the institution or organisation for which they work. - b) Determine the names and job titles of all individuals who will be accessing the released data. - c) Discover all the intended uses for the data, and that these are consistent with those of the department and the reasons for which the data can be lawfully disclosed. - d) Establish with the applicant the minimum amount of information required to satisfy those purposes.

+- e) Work with users to understand the nature of their requirements and establish whether there are conflicting needs. - f) Establish that the need for individual level data cannot be met by alternative means. - g) Describe whether or not it discloses the micro-data requested (non-sensitive, sensitive, highly sensitive and identifying) and any conditions under which the information may become identifiable. - h) Establish whether the recipient's physical and electronic security standards meet or exceed those required of recipients by the department for the tier of data requested. - i) For highly sensitive and identifying data releases, agree the finite period of time for which the access will be permitted, and the processes by which the data will be securely deleted at the end of this period. - j) Ensure that the requester has completed the data request application form and information security questionnaire such that it can be considered by the approvals panel and / or presented to the DMAP, if necessary. - Ensure that requests are technically sound, comply with the regulations which govern the release of pupil data, are practical and appropriate to the needs, and are ethical in nature. - I) Inform applicants of the progress of their applications including decisions made by the DMAP and Education Data Division Approvals Panel. - Where applications are rejected, it will say why and what steps need to be taken for a resubmitted bid to be considered. - Where applications are approved, it will keep applicants informed of progress towards meeting their request.